More than just a book...

 - Comic and Graphic Novels

-We work in partnership with Scottish Book Trust to run Bookbug Session in local communities.
+We work in partnership with Scottish Book Trust to run the Bookbug Session in local communities.
 These sessions offer parents and carers the chance to bond with their children through stories, songs and rhymes.
 These sessions are free and are suitable from birth to 4 years.

 What else does our library offer for young children?